mcmartins/echo_server/README.md

 ## Description

-The following project implements a TCP socket server that replies to a client everytime it gets a '\n', with the sequence of messages received until then.<br/>
+The following project implements a TCP socket server that replies to a client everytime it gets a '\n' (configurable, defaults to '\n'), with the sequence of messages received until then.<br/>
-The server implements a connection timeout handler, so that connections idle more than this threshold get disconnected and cleaned from the system (defaults to 20s).
+The server implements a connection timeout handler, so that connections idle more than this threshold get disconnected and cleaned from the system (configurable, defaults to 20s).
+This means that if a connected socket is not emiting for more than the threshold defined, the connection will be closed in order to flush resources.

 ## Tests